 The National 911 Program, administrated by the Department of Transportation National Highway Traffic Safety Administration (NHTSA), provides federal leadership and coordination in supporting and promoting optimal 911 services.
 This federal home for 911 plays a critical role by coordinating federal efforts that support 911 services across the Nation.
-The Implementation Coordination Office, jointly operated by the NHTSA and NTIA, administers a grant program, specifically for the benefit of 911 emergency communication centers (ECCs)/public safety answering points (PSAPs).
+The Implementation Coordination Office, jointly operated by the NHTSA and NTIA, facilitate coordination and communications among public and private stakeholders and administers a grant program specifically for the benefit of 911 emergency communication centers (ECCs)/public safety answering points (PSAPs).